 Challenge the legitimacy of Trump/Pence and

-challenge with facts.
-At the same time plan to hold a new
+back that challenge with facts.
+At the same time plan to hold a

 Okay.
 You're skeptical.
 I don't have a magic answer.
 I'm just brainstorming about actions that might make a difference.
 We have reached a tipping point.
 Someone who can catch the attention of the new media needs to wave a banner of this kind, regardless of personal consequences.

 Reply to a pessimistic friend, who thinks the world is doomed and is glad that he has no grandchildren.

 Optimism/pessimism depends on your perspective.
 Remember back when we were in college - many people were pessimistic then.
 Science then said very certainly that the world would run out of oil in about 50 years and that population growth was so explosive that in 50 years the population would increase by an order of magnitude (China is where they really expected there to be billions upon billions) with the resulting malthusian nightmares.
 Many people back then solemnly swore they wouldn't have children because they didn't want to bring children into such a broken and failed world and also because they didn't want to add to the world's population problems.

 Today we're facing an oil glut and the world population is nowhere near what was predicted.
 Parts of the world that 50 years ago were impoverished - hopelessly so - today are thriving.
 Global business fueled by the Internet leads to dislocations and disruptions but means that competition for labor and goods tends to level out the previously vast differences between economies.
 There is very little talk today about The Third World.
 Many countries that 50 years ago were hopelessly impoverished are now manufacturing and even technological powerhouses.

 Who would have guessed that China would force through its one child policy, that that work that used to be done in Detroit or Pittsburgh would now be done in the Far East, that when you call a US company for technical help you wind up talking to someone in India...